ensisoft/detonator/README.md

 *Valgrind + callgrind + kcachegrind*

 The biggest problem with valgrind is that it cannot be used for the entire application.
 It'll be far too slow and the game will not be able to run properly.
-Instead the profiling needs to be turned on and off only for parts of the code.
+Instead, the profiling needs to be turned on and off only for parts of the code.

 I've experimented with writing little snippets like.